 GOAL: Prevent cancer by reducing exposure to risk factors.

-Our Cancer Prevention & Early Detection Task Force brings together partners working to decrease the number of preventable cancers in Nevada through policy and environmental changes that serve to protect people in workplaces, homes and schools, and increase educational awareness about lifestyle choices that can help prevent cancer.
+The Cancer Prevention & Early Detection Task Force brings together partners working to decrease the number of preventable cancers in Nevada through policy, systems and environmental changes that serve to protect people in workplaces, homes and schools, and increase educational awareness about lifestyle choices that can help prevent cancer.
+Additional activities include increasing the percentage of Nevadans screened for breast, cervical, colorectal and lung cancers.

 - Increase completion of the HPV vaccination series among Nevada youth.